McTsts/Ender-Chest-GUI/README.md

 Run the function egui:gui/code/setup once to set it up

+Functions within the gui/code folder can otherwise be fully ignored, and don't need to be edited.

 # Basic Information

 gui_1.mcfunction and gui_2.mcfunction are GUI pages.
-More can be added
+More pages can be added in pages.mcfunction.

-pages.mcfunction assigns a page function to a page id
+pages.mcfunction assigns a page function to a page id.

 Example: